uwdata/arquero/docs/api/extensibility.md

 Register a custom aggregate function.
 Throws an error if a function with the same name is already registered and the override option is not specified.
 After registration, the operator will be accessible via the [`op`](#op) object.

+In addition to column values, internally aggregate functions are passed a `state` object that tracks intermediate values throughout the aggregation.
+Each [groupby](verbs/#groupby) group receives a different state object.
+The state object always has a `count` property (total number of values, including invalid values) and a `valid` property (number of values that are not `null`, `undefined`, or `NaN`).
+Each aggregate operator may write intermediate values to the `state` object.
+Follow the property naming convention of using the aggregate function name as a property name prefix to avoid namespace collisions!
+For example, the `mean` aggregate function writes to the properties `state.mean` and `state.mean_d`.

+The `rem` function of an aggregate definition is used to support rolling window calculations.
+It is safe to define `rem` as a no-op (`() => {}`) if the aggregate is never used in the context of a rolling window frame.

 * *name*: The name to use for the aggregate function.
 * *def*: An aggregate operator definition object:
   * *create*: A creation function that takes non-field parameter values as input and returns a new aggregate operator instance.
 An aggregate operator instance should have four methods: *init(state)* to initialize any operator state, *add(state, value)* to add a value to the aggregate, *rem(state, value)* to remove a value from the aggregate, and *value(state)* to retrieve the current operator output value.
 The *state* parameter is a normal object for tracking all state information for a shared set of input field values.